nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. **Top up Category Budget `topup`** <a name="topup"></a>
     - Increases the budget of a **particular category** by the amount specified by the user.
     - Expenses in the same category reduce the balance of the budget.
-    - Tag (or category) input is optional, defaults to the Default category.
+    - Tag (or category) input is optional, defaults to the "Default" category.
     - Format: `topup -$<amount> [t/<category>]`
-    - Example: `topup -$10` Increases the `Default` category's budget by 10 dollars.
+    - Example: `topup -$10` Increases the "Default" category's budget by 10 dollars.
-    - Example: `topup -$20 t/Food` Adds an extra budget of 20 dollars to the Food category-budget.
+    - Example: `topup -$20 t/Food` Adds an extra budget of 20 dollars to the "Food" category-budget.
+    - Input constraints:
+      - The category specified must exist in the Expense Book.
+Otherwise, it must be [created](#addCat) before it can be topped up.
+      - The input amount must be non-negative (see [Amount](#amount)) and cannot exceed 10e<sup>9</sup>.
+      - The total amount of all the budgets cannot exceed 10e<sup>9</sup>.
     <div markdown="span" class="alert alert-primary">

     :bulb: **Note**: Each budget is associated with 1 category, and vice versa.